-The California Architectural Foundation is led by a dedicated Board of Regents and staff team who are deeply passionate about developing relevant educational programs, initiatives and scholarships that will have a lasting influence on the profession and our communities.
-Together, we work to enrich lives, shape our communities and be a force for positive change.
+The California Architectural Foundation is led by a dedicated Board of Regents and staff team who are deeply committed to running, funding, and sustaining educational programs, initiatives, and scholarships that support the next generation of architects.
+Together, we work to expand access to opportunity, strengthen the profession, and make a meaningful, lasting impact on our communities.

 Board of Regents